 Summer through fall 2021

 Iñigo Manglano-Ovalle, Well 35°58’16”N - 106°5’21”W (Santa Clara Pueblo, NM), 2014.
 Pictured: Iñigo Manglano-Ovalle.
 Courtesy of the artist.

 Presented in conjunction with the 40th anniversary of the MacArthur Fellows Program, this multi-site exhibition uses the idea of “the commons” to explore the current socio-political moment, in which questions of inclusion, exclusion, ownership, and rights of access are constantly being challenged across a wide array of human endeavors.

 Although the idea of the commons is historically associated with Western Europe, the notion of common property, communal-use rights, and communally managed natural resources has broad geo-political resonance.
 Toward Common Cause encompasses a wide spectrum of contemporary artistic practice that engages with the natural world, the built environment, human society, and identity.
 It explores the extent to which resources—air, land, water, and even culture—can be held in common without being freely available, and the idea that all commons involve obligations and are, to some extent, exclusionary.

 Toward Common Cause utilizes the MacArthur Fellows Program as an intellectual commons and features new and recontextualized work by more than two dozen visual artists who have been named Fellows since the award program’s founding in 1981.

-The exhibition is organized by the Smart Museum in dialogue with institutions across Chicago, including the galleries at the School of the Art Institute of Chicago, and will be presented in multiple venues and neighborhoods throughout the city.
+The exhibition is organized by the Smart Museum in dialogue with institutions across Chicago and will be presented in multiple venues and neighborhoods throughout the city.

 A complete list of artists and partner venues will be announced in the future.